In fact, along with Brazil and India, the United States has one of the most complex tax systems in the entire world.

 How sales tax works

 Instead, sales tax is governed at the state level.
-Each state can decide whether or not to have a sales tax, and forty-five states and Washington D.C. all do.
-Only five states – Alaska, Delaware, Montana, New Hampshire and Oregon – do not have a sales tax.
+Each state can decide whether or not to have a sales tax, and forty-five states and Washington, D.C., all do.
+Only four states —Delaware, Montana, New Hampshire, and Oregon – do not have a sales tax.

-This is generally because you are paying a statewide tax rate, city and/or county taxes, and maybe a “special taxing district” tax rate.
-Here’s an example from the city of Centennial, Colorado:
+This is because you are paying a statewide tax, city and/or county taxes, and maybe a “special taxing district” tax rate.

 When should merchants collect sales tax?

-- Personnel – an employee, contractor, salesperson, installer or other person doing work for your business
+• Personnel – an owner, employee, contractor, salesperson, installer, or other person doing work for your business

-Once you start selling online, you must first determine nexus, and then determine nexus, get registered, and then collect and remit taxes to be compliant.
+Once you start selling online, you must first determine nexus, and then get registered, and collect and remit taxes to be compliant.
 This typically starts in the state where your business is registered.
-Most states impose sales tax, but several such as Oregon and Alaska, do not.
+Most states impose sales tax, but several, such as Oregon, do not.
 If your home state charges sales tax, then you will likely have “nexus” in the state.

 A Special Note on Economic Nexus Threshold